ChrisWhite12/Subway-Trip-Planner/README.md

 When the user enters the trip details, the application will look at stations and intersections to try to calculate a path.
 When the path is calculated, Each of the trains are inspected to see what is the earliest train that arrives after the depart-by time that is given.
 This repeats with every section of the trip and prints out the details to the terminal.

 When the trip details are printed, there is an option to travel on this trip.
-The trip is simulated incrementing the time every second and printing the PA messages when the train arrives.
+The trip is simulated by incrementing the time every second and printing the PA messages when the train arrives.

 The other features are printing out the map and timetables.
 Printing the map looks at each line and displays the places where the stations are and the distances between each.
 The timetabes are printed by looking at each train object and displaying it's timetable.

-### Outline user interaction
+### User interaction

 When the program starts the map and menu is printed.
 The user selects the options search for trip, display map, timetable or quit by typing numbers.
 When searching for trip the user inputs origin, destination, time to depart.
 The program takes these inputs, outputs the directions for the trip and returns back to the menu.